-The Prague airport, Václav Havel, is located around 18 km west of the town centre.
-The airport handled more than 15 million passengers in 2017, the peak season is July and August when Prague Airport handles almost 300 flights a day.
+Prague airport (PRG) Václav Havel, is located around 18 km west of the city centre.
+The airport handled more than 17 million passengers in 2018, with the peak season in July and August when the airport handles almost 300 flights a day.

 Getting to and from Prague airport to Prague city centre is fairly easy; depending on your budget you have various travel options to choose between.

 Shuttle bus from Václav Havel Airport can either take you to Prague ÚAN Florenc (main bus station) or Prague Hradčanská station.